 African dwarf frogs are also excellent betta tank mates.
 They are pretty easy to look after as well.
 Dwarf frogs can grow to an average length of up to 2.5 inches and live for 5 years.
 They are very friendly and enjoy exploring.
 Because they have lungs, the frogs come to the surface.

 White Cloud Mountain Minnows

-It is shoaling fish that prefer living in a tank with a group of 5 to 6.
-So long so your tank is 10 gallons or more, they’re perfect tank mates.
+It is shoaling fish that prefers living in a tank with a group of 5 to 6.
+So long as your tank is 10 gallons or more, they’re perfect tank mates.
 This will give them plenty of time for the activity they need.
 Like the betta, Rasboras also enjoys delicious brine shrimp.

 Due to their docile nature, another great fish that can live with beta is the Kuhli Loach.
 They are long, eels-shaped, and love to disappear into tiny crevices.
 Kuhli loaches their own business, enjoys eating brine shrimps and needs to be content with at least 20 gallons.